 We understand the importance of incorporating environmental, social, and governance considerations into our business and day-to-day operations, and we appreciate the increased interest of our stockholders in these matters.
 We consider the interests of all our stakeholders-our stockholders, employees, lenders, other counterparties, vendors, and community-in pursuing the long-term success of our business.
-Our review and evaluation of corporate social responsibility is focused on two areas: our operations and our investment activity.
+Our review and evaluation of corporate social responsibility is focused on two areas: our business operations and our investment activity.

 Our primary operational focus from a social perspective is our human capital.
 AGNC is committed to providing our employees an engaging, supportive, and inclusive atmosphere in which to grow professionally and contribute to our corporate objectives.
 We pride ourselves on providing a wide selection of resources to protect and promote our employees' professional development, health, well-being, financial security, safety, and work-life balance.
 We offer our employees comprehensive benefits and participation in our long-term equity incentive program, and we have implemented programs that promote cross training, collaboration, and professional growth.
 We have also approached the workplace disruptions of the Pandemic with flexibility and ensured that the health and safety of our workforce is protected, while our business operations continue uninterrupted.
-As a 50 person organization engaged in managing a portfolio primarily consisting of mortgage-backed securities, our operations have a limited environmental impact, but we continuously evaluate opportunities to minimize our direct environmental effects.
+In 2022, we continued our hybrid work model which allows for meaningful collaboration among employees while also promoting flexibility in individual employee schedules.
+As a 51 person organization engaged in managing a portfolio primarily consisting of Agency mortgage-backed securities, our business operations have a limited environmental impact, but we continuously evaluate opportunities to minimize our direct environmental effects.

 From an investment perspective, our business supports home ownership in the United States, which has long been viewed as an important vehicle of individual wealth creation and aids in the development of strong communities.
 Our investments in residential mortgage-backed securities and other mortgage related instruments play a meaningful role in helping Americans become homeowners.
 As an investor predominantly in Agency mortgage-backed securities, we have limited insight into the location, age, or other characteristics of individual homes or the identity of the mortgage borrowers included in these investments.
-We expect to provide further disclosure on our efforts regarding social and environmental data and disclosure within the housing and mortgage sector in our 2022 ESG Report.